gidztech/docker-chromium/README.md

 ### dockerRunChromium

-Function which is used to build and run docker image with downloaded and configured Chromium.
+Function which is used to build and run the Docker container.

 ##### Example of usage